wilfredor/multilogin/README.md

 # README #
-Login system sample for multiple Database
+Login system sample for multiple Database environments, using Java Spring and maven.